 The workflow will consist of two parts and the intensity and amount of time you spend on each of them purely depends on your desired result.

-Now start removing the hairs that stand out the most.
-Don’t try to stay on one place for a long time, cleaning everything out perfectly, rather move around the area, picking each time the most prominent ones.
+- Now start removing the hairs that stand out the most.
+Don’t try to stay in one place for a long time, cleaning everything out perfectly, rather move around the area, picking each time the most prominent ones.

 As you will notice, the Darken blending mode allows us to cover up the hairs, while leaving the areas around them mostly untouched.